Edge (wrestler): Championship reigns and various feuds (2001–2003)

-Edge solidified himself as an emerging singles competitor by winning the 2001 King of the Ring tournament and becoming a face by siding with the WWF during the Invasion storyline.
+Edge solidified himself as an emerging singles competitor by winning the 2001 King of the Ring tournament and slowly becoming a fan favourite by siding with the WWF during the Invasion storyline.
 Christian betrayed Edge shortly afterward, and the two feuded over Edge's Intercontinental Championship (which he won at SummerSlam on August 19) that he later lost to Christian at Unforgiven on September 23, though Edge later captured the title in a ladder match at No Mercy on October 21.

-Following this, Edge lost the Intercontinental Championship to Test on the November 5 episode of Raw and shortly afterwards won the WCW United States Championship from Kurt Angle on the November 12 episode of Raw.
-Edge defeated Test at Survivor Series on November 18 to regain the Intercontinental Championship with the United States Championship.
+Edge lost the Intercontinental Championship to Test on the November 5 episode of Raw and shortly afterwards won the WCW United States Championship from Kurt Angle on the November 12 episode of Raw.
+Edge defeated Test at Survivor Series on November 18 to regain the Intercontinental Championship which he unified with the United States Championship.
 From there, Edge was placed in a feud with William Regal for the Intercontinental Championship.
-Edge first defeated Regal at Vengeance on December 9 to retain the championship: however, he would come up short in the new year, losing the title to Regal at the Royal Rumble on January 20, 2002, and then coming up short in his rematch against Regal at No Way Out on February 17 in a Brass Knuckles on a Pole match.
-At WrestleMania X8 on March 17, Edge found himself in a match with Booker T that was the result of Edge beating out Booker for a fictitious Japanese shampoo endorsement.
-Shortly after defeating Booker at WrestleMania, Edge was drafted to the SmackDown! brand in the first WWF Draft Lottery.
+Edge first defeated Regal at Vengeance on December 9 to retain the championship: however, he lost the title to Regal at the Royal Rumble on January 20, 2002, and then his rematch against Regal at No Way Out on February 17 in a Brass Knuckles on a Pole match.
+At WrestleMania X8 on March 17, Edge defeated Booker T in a match that was the result of Edge beating out Booker T for a fictitious Japanese shampoo endorsement.
+Shortly after defeating Booker T at WrestleMania, Edge was drafted to the SmackDown! brand in the first WWF Draft Lottery.
 During this time, Edge also gained Never Gonna Stop (The Red Red Kroovy) by Rob Zombie as his new entrance theme.